josarago/kaggle--feedback-prize-ell/README.md

   - **total number of unigram used**: we said earlier that longer essays tend to have better ratings.
   - **number of line breaks**: this is arguably a bit funny but an attempt to capture the fact that better essays have a better structure.

 As you might expect that would not get us very far, these are actually not great first choices, but I was just curious what would happen.
-I'm not planning of doing a systematic breakdown of feature importances and I'm at work trying to deliver value ASAP so I just wanted to see what these vaguely relevant features would give me.
+I'm not planning of doing a systematic breakdown of feature importances and I just wanted to see what these vaguely relevant features would give me.
 We should still see some progress.
 Using a Linear Regression model with these simple features gets us to **0.616**.
 This is not impressive by any mean, but we are moving in the right direction.

 ### More features and tree based model
 I then kept going adding features that were easy to implement although unlikely to cause a huge improvement in the score.
 I just wanted to see how far I could go using simple but highly interpretable features: